serivesmejia/DeltaUtils/README.md

 }
 ```
 3. Add the line `implementation 'com.github.DeltaRobotics-9351:DeltaUtils:1.14-beta'` to TeamCode's `build.release.gradle`, inside the dependencies block
-7. Press the `Sync Now` button that should appear in the top right
+7. Press the `Sync Now` button that will appear in the top right

 ## Features